 Looking at each learning algorithm, the values of BPNN show the trend of over fitting, comparing with its values of training dataset and its values of Leave-One-Out.
-Although OneR selects an adequate objective index to sort and classify 244 training datasets, it shows that the selection of just one objective index limits the prediction performance to a new dataset.
+Although OneR selects an adequate objective index to sort and classify 244 training datasets in the Leave-One-Out validation, the predictive performances to a new dataset have been limited because of the selection of just one objective index.

-4.2.
-Learning Curves of the Learning Algorithms

-Since the rule evaluation model construction method needs evaluations of mined rules by a human expert, we have investigated learning curves of each learning algorithm to estimate how many evaluations are needed to construct an adequate rule evaluation model.
-The upper table in Figure2 shows accuracies to the whole training dataset with each subset of training dataset.
-The percentages of achievements for each learning algorithm, comparing with the accuracy with the whole dataset, are shown in the lower chart of Figure2.
+Learning Curves of the Learning Algorithms Since the rule evaluation model construction method needs evaluations of mined rules by a human expert, we have investigated learning curves of each learning algorithm to estimate how many evaluations are needed to construct a valid rule evaluation model.
+The upper table in Fig.2 shows accuracies to the whole training dataset with each subset of training dataset.
+The percentages of achievements for each learning algorithm, comparing with the accuracy with the whole dataset, are shown in the lower chart of Fig.2.
 As shown in these results, SVM and CLR, which learn hype-planes, achieves grater than 95% with only less than 10% of training subset.
-Although decision tree learner and BPNN could learn better classifier to the whole dataset than these hyper-plane learners, they need more training data to learn accurate classifiers.
+Although decision tree learner and BPNN could learn better classifier to the whole dataset than these hyper-plane learners, they need more training instances to learn accurate classifiers.